pcal43/pico8/pico8-home/README.md

 - could think about having optional 9x9 and having edge tiles be half-off the screen, just for aesthetics/borders/centering

 ## done
+- ~~fix on momentary buttons so that it pulses only once regardless of timing~~
+- ~~fix bugs when more than two collisions~~
+- ~~fix freezing when two arrive at the spot at same time.  need to pick a winner~~
 - ~~fix so last frame always gets rendered when they win~~
 - ~~wiring (redstone)~~
 - ~~maybe instead of food it's making sentences by arranging letters?  or doing anagrams?  :/  maybe thats a new game with the same engine~~